tylerchilds/tylerchilds.github.io/_posts/2019-09-08-css-tricks.md

 ## Mixins

-A Mixin, in regards to Custom Properties, are when we declare functions as our Custom Property values.
-The arguments for the functions are other Custom Properties that will recalculate our function when they are changed.
+A Mixin, in regards to Custom Properties, is a function declared as a Custom Property value.
+The arguments for the mixin are other Custom Properties that will recalculate our mixin when they are changed.
 This recalculation will then cause our styles to update.

-**Pardon?** Well, now that we got all that out of the way, what does that mean?

-Technically the `.custom` ruleset above is a Mixin, we can set the `--hue` and then our four link states recalculate and get styled.
+The `.custom` ruleset above is a Mixin, since we can set the `--hue` and then our four link states recalculate and get styled.

 ### Baseline Grid Foundation

 Let's learn more about mixins by creating a Baseline Grid to help with Vertical Rhythm.
 This way our content has a pleasant cadence by utilizing a consistent spacing.